Trump, Japan's Abe seek consensus on North Korea amid strains

 Tokyo is equally eager to avoid being pushed into talks on a two-way free trade agreement aimed not only at market access but at monetary and currency policies.

+The two possible options have set the stage for a standoff between the world’s largest and third-largest economies on the eve of a summit between the leaders of the two countries.

-Additional reporting by Linda Sieg in Tokyo; Editing by James Dalgleish
+Additional reporting by Linda Sieg, Kaori Kaneko and Stanley White in Tokyo; Editing by James Dalgleish and Darren Schuettler